jpegleg/volcanica-pki/README.md

 ansible-playbook -u root -i hosts.ini lava-book.yml
 ```

+Coming next for more ansible books: software installer and compiler playbooks

+## utils

+There is a directory called utils in this project that has scrap glue programs for the PKI servers.

 ## warning 🐉

 If volcanica-pki is deployed, ssh keys will not work for access unless they have a valid certificate as per the sshd_config hardening.